OMDTZ/MillsMap_V1/README.md

 - Creating new droplets
   - Creating an account in the digital ocean
   - Launch a droplet; At the very top, under Choose an image, switch to the Marketplace tab and select the Docker option.
 The docker version does not matter, and the system will run on ubuntu 20.04 or higher.
-  - Choose the size of droplets; basic, you can refferes to droplets set up
+  - Choose the size of droplets; basicaly you can reffer "Requirements for deploying data collection server"
-  - Choose Authentication Method; for more security, we recommend ssh but you can also opt password
+  - Choose Authentication Method; for more security, we recommend ssh but you can also opt to password
-  - Rename and create the droplets.
+  - Create and rename the droplets.
 ![Alt text](/app/static/static_figures/doplets.png?raw=true "Title")

 - Connecting Domain